 The Council is required to disclose heritage assets separately.
 Heritage assets can be defined as tangible or intangible, and are intended to be preserved in trust for future generations because of their historical, artistic, scientific, technological, geophysical or environmental qualities and are held and maintained principally for their contribution to knowledge and culture.
-The value of heritage assets as at 31 March 2013 is £705k (2011/12 £767k).
-These relate to war memorials, public statues, artefacts or collections within museums, art collections and civic regalia.
+The value of heritage assets as at 31 March 2014 is £642k (2012/13 £705k).
+These relate to public statues, artefacts or collections within museums, art collections, civic regalia and historic amusement park rides.
 For further details see notes 12, 48 and 49.